vidhurva/Natural-Language-Processing/README.md

 Robert Downey Jr. (PER)
 ```

 Note that (PER) is an entity type, which identifies a person.
+In order to conduct explore this area of NLP, the spacy library is required.